 There are no restrictions on how data can be used with this licence.
 Similar to CC0 above.

-Official summary and full licence
+Official summary and licence ↗

 ODC-by: Attribution